ldaniel/Practicing-Python/README.md

 # Practicing-Python
-Learning different stuff in Python (data science, games and more)
+Learning different stuff in Python (data science, games and more).